 6. Make a list of French emergency numbers

-There are different French emergency numbers and helplines depending on the accident, illness or support required, although you can also dial the pan-European number 112 to reach all services at once.
+There are different French emergency numbers and helplines depending on the accident, illness, or support required.
+You can also dial the pan-European number 112 to reach all services.

 - Europe-wide SOS emergencies: 112